Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 Student financial stress is one of the most common reasons students leave college before finishing their degrees.
 At Boise State, in 2022, students who dropped out or stopped out due to financial pressures represented nearly $994,000 in lost revenue per semester.
 Those same students left with an average debt of $4,671 per semester.
 During the 2022-2023 school year alone, 952 freshmen had past-due balances ranging from $1,000 to $22,400.

 The Financial Wellness Program exists to intervene before students reach that point.
 But since its launch in 2020, it has struggled to gain traction.
-In fall 2022, only 37 students scheduled one-on-one advising sessions and 51 attended workshops.
 The program is run entirely by one person and operates without a dedicated budget line.
 Funding comes through ad hoc expense requests, a reactive model that limits the program's ability to scale outreach or to maintain the technical infrastructure needed to track and serve students over time.

 Addressing the program's performance and data-collection gaps is a prerequisite for demonstrating ROI that would support the university's broader financial health.
 The program’s coordinator estimated that a 14% increase in graduation rates among financially at-risk students would generate enough revenue to cover the cost of program expansion.